Best VIC solar feed-in tariff rates 2026

 Who sets the solar feed-in tariff in Victoria

-The Essential Services Commission (ESC) sets a minimum FiT rate each year that energy companies must pay their customers for energy that is exported back to the grid.
+Electricity retailers now set their own minimum feed-in tariff after the Electricity Industry Act 2000 was amended to relieve the Essential Services Commission (ESC) of the responsibility.
+Each retailer sets a minimum FiT rate each year that they must pay their customers for energy that is exported back to the grid.

-While the ESC is responsible for setting the minimum solar feed-in tariff in Victoria, energy companies can (and do) offer more generous incentives in-line with demand, promotions, and sign-up incentives.
+While the ESC is no longer responsible for setting the minimum solar feed-in tariff in Victoria, energy companies can (and do) offer more generous incentives in-line with demand, promotions, and sign-up incentives.

 Demonstrated below in the timeline of solar feed-in tariffs in Victoria, the minimum solar feed-in tariff rates in Victoria continue to decline as adoption increases and the supply of excess energy to the grid – particularly during peak daylight hours, continues to grow.

-The minimum feed-in tariff in Victoria for the 2024/25 financial year was set at 3.3 cents per kilowatt-hour by Victoria’s Essential Services Commission (ESC) back on February 27, 2024, coming into effect on 1 July 2024.
+By contrast, the minimum feed-in tariff in Victoria for the 2024/25 financial year was set at 3.3 cents per kilowatt-hour by Victoria’s Essential Services Commission (ESC) back on February 27, 2024.

 The 3.3c/kWh Minimum FiT for the 2024/25 financial year was a 32% decrease on the 4.9 cents per kilowatt- hour single rate minimum from the previous 2023/24 financial year.